Conditions of Carriage

 - Seaborne is not responsible for damage to contents if the outside of the hard-sided case is not damaged

-- Seaborne assumes no liability for any indirect, consequential, incidental, punitive or special damages resulting from loss, damage or delayed delivery of checked or transferred luggage, including without limitation, damages for lost revenue or profits, loss of use or business interruption
+- Seaborne assumes no liability for any indirect, consequential, incidental, punitive or special damages resulting from loss, damage or delayed delivery of checked or transferred baggage, including without limitation, damages for lost revenue or profits, loss of use or business interruption

-In the case of delay or loss, an initial complaint must be presented to Seaborne prior to leaving the arrival airport for which the luggage was checked or should have been checked.
+In the case of delay or loss, an initial complaint must be presented to Seaborne prior to leaving the arrival airport for which the baggage was checked or should have been checked.
 At the latest, such initial report must be made within four hours of the arrival of the flight on which the passenger traveled.

-Failure to report delayed or damage luggage or missing contents within the prescribed time limit released Seaborne from liability.
+Failure to report delayed or damage baggage or missing contents within the prescribed time limit released Seaborne from liability.
 All claims of value must be verified with actual purchase receipt and comparable value established by Seaborne.
 All receipts must be submitted within 10 days of submitted claim.

 Legal action premised on or related to damage, delay or loss must be commenced within two years of the date of the incident.